Anna Harris

 The growth is likely due partly to the rise of integrated care across the country, which is the treatment of multiple problems for clients with a team of specialists.
 Rather than operating independently, specialists connect and work together to help clients, whether through partnerships or organizational employment in one place.
 There has also been a steady increase in awareness toward mental health in the country, hastened by mental health needs brought on by the Covid19 pandemic, and with the rise in popularity of telehealth, the sky’s the limit.
 Clinical mental health counselors and MFTs can integrate into hospitals, schools, traditional clinics, and many other settings.

-As far as yearly salaries go, the national average for licensed marriage and family counselors was $59,660 as of May 2021.
-The Ohio average yearly salary for that same year was just a bit lower at $54,600.
-This state currently employs around 230 LIMFTs, which means Ohio will likely be a place pulling in more MFT counselors in the future.
+As far as yearly salaries go, the national average for licensed marriage and family counselors was $$72,720 as of May 2024.
+The Ohio average yearly salary for that same year was just a bit higher at $78,300.
+This state employed around 350 LMFTs in May 2023, which means Ohio will likely be a place pulling in more MFT counselors in the future.

 Ohio MFT Resources